efkan/content-filter/README.md

  ```
  var filterConf = {
  	urlBlackList:['%24ne'],
- 	urlMessage: 'A forbidden character has been found in URL: ',
+ 	urlMessage: 'A forbidden character set has been found in URL: ',
  	bodyBlackList:['$ne'],
  	bodyMessage: 'A forbidden character has been found in form data: ',
  	methodList:['POST', 'PUT', 'DELETE']